You’re still a loser, because you lack wisdom.

 It is physiologically impossible to experience positive emotions without a goal.

-You must aim, pursue, and track progress to to feel alive.
+You must aim, pursue, and track progress towards your goal to to feel alive.

 God designed us this way.